konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 # <a name="topicalization" style="text-decoration: none;">Topicalization

-As we just learned, は is commonly understood to be a topic marker, and all kinds of words may become a topic in Japanese.
-When は marks some word in Japanese, we say the word has been **topicalized**.
-In other words, it has been made into a topic through the process of **topicalization**.
+All kinds of words may become a topic in Japanese.
+When は marks some word in Japanese, we say that the word has been **topicalized**.
+That is, it has been made into a topic through the process of **topicalization**.
 After some part of the sentence is topicalized, it will usually appear at the front of the sentence.

 It is very common for は to topicalize a **subject**.
 This is where confusion between は and が comes from.
 When は marks a subject, this does **not** mean the subject has ceased to be a subject and is now a topic.
 It's **both a topic and subject at the same time**.

 The subject is not the only part of a sentence that は can topicalize.
-The most common parts of the sentence to be topicalized are the **case particles and the nouns that they mark**.
+The most common parts of the sentence to be topicalized are **case particles and the nouns that they mark**.
 Nouns that are marked by case particles are known as **case-marked nouns**.
 You may already be familiar with all of the case particles.
 There are nine of them: が, を, に, で, へ, と, から, より, and まで.

-What sets が (and を) apart from other common case particles is that when は topicalizes something that is already marked by が (or を), が (or を) is dropped from it completely.
+What sets が and を apart from other common case particles is that they are deleted from the noun completely when the noun they are marking is topicalized.
 In other words, you'll never hear <span style="color: #ff0040"> ｢×ここがは～｣</span> or <span style="color: #ff0040"> ｢×ここをは～｣</span>.
-The case particles に, で, and へ are also often dropped.
+The case particles に, で, and へ are also often deleted.

 | Case Marked Element + は      | Topicalized Result      |